CenkSelim/introduction-to-test-doubles-javascript/activities/activity_5.md

 - Can you find a way to test multiple different Bubble Tea Requests without having to repeat the same test code again and again? **Hint**: You may want to have a think about Jest test parameterisation 🤔.
+ Had to use  npm test -- --verbose=true to display test outputs for the test.each

 ---
 ### Key Study Notes